 Access to Information

-Under the GIPA Act there are 4 ways that information may be released:
+Under the GIPA there are 4 ways that information may be released:

-If you are seeking information under formal access via a Access to Information - Formal Application Form with the $30 lodgement fee.
-An Advance Deposit may be requested where the work required to produce the documents may take many hours.
+If you are seeking information under formal access via a GIPA Access to Information - Formal Application Form with the $30 lodgement fee, an Advance Deposit may be requested if work required to produce the documents may take many hours.

 You can find out more about your right to information on the Information and Privacy Commission NSW website.